Partnerships to Promote Evidence-Based Practice

 California Evidence-Based Clearinghouse for Child Welfare (CEBC) http://www.cebc4cw.org The CEBC provides child welfare professionals with easy access to vital information about selected child welfare related programs.
 Each program is reviewed and rated utilizing the CEBC Scientific Rating scale to determine the level of evidence for the program.
 The programs are also rated on a Relevance to Child Welfare Rating Scale.

-The Campbell Collaboration: Library http://www.campbellcollaboration.org/library.php The Campbell Library of Systematic Reviews provides online search to systematic reviews in the areas of education, criminal justice and social welfare.
+The Campbell Collaboration Online Library https://www.campbellcollaboration.org/better-evidence The Campbell Library of Systematic Reviews provides online search to systematic reviews in the areas of education, criminal justice and social welfare.
 The library is a peer-reviewed source of reliable evidence of the effects of interventions.

 CDC: The Community Guide http://www.thecommunityguide.org/ The Guide to Community Preventive Services (Community Guide) serves as a filter for scientific literature on specific health problems that can be large, inconsistent, uneven in quality, and even inaccessible.
 The Community Guide summarizes what is known about the effectiveness, economic efficiency, and feasibility of interventions to promote community health and prevent disease.
 The Task Force on Community Preventive Services makes recommendations for the use of various interventions based on the evidence gathered in the rigorous and systematic scientific reviews of published studies conducted by the review teams of the Community Guide.
 The findings from the reviews are published in peer-reviewed journals and also made available on this Internet website.